Harvard petition demands scrutiny of ex-Trump officials

 “I will happily walk back on campus and challenge this,” she told Fox Business.
 “Censorship should not be tolerated.
 Our academic communities should be bastions of free speech.”

+Estes, who is studying public policy at Harvard, opposed the petition when it went to a vote before his student government.
+He described it as the result of “progressive anger” over four years of Trump administration policies.

+“If Harvard wants to have guidelines for speakers, that’s OK,” he said.
+“But those guidelines better apply to everyone equally.”

-The Harvard Graduate Students Union, which represents campus graduate workers, said it supports calls to block Trump officials.
+The Harvard Graduate Students Union, a labor group that represents campus graduate workers, said it supports calls to block Trump officials.

 Marisa Borreggine, the union’s vice president, said it would be disappointing if Harvard hired former officials from a “blatantly anti-democratic, anti-science, and anti-labor administration.”